 presents state-of-the-art information which will be ideal for any student studying postgraduate civil engineering or structural engineering as well as researchers and practitioners working in the field of earthquake geotechnical engineering.

-Read the blog by the authors can we only prepare for disasters we have experienced before
+Read a blog by the authors can we only prepare for disasters we have experienced before

 to find out about the lessons learnt from past disasters and how we can mitigate their impact going forward.